constructor21/peal_web_v2/README.md

     It’s just a simple POST request with the Token and charge details attached.

+error TS7006: Parameter 'err' implicitly has an 'any' type.
+solution: "noImplicitAny": false, in the the tsconfig.json

 In functions folder
   npm install @google-cloud/logging
   npm i @types/stripe

   npm install stripe --save

 firebase deploy --only functions